 Hey there!
 I’m the first part of Zahra Travels, Zahra.
 I’m a Pakistani-Canadian storyteller based in Toronto.
-I’m currently doing my masters in journalism.
+I have a BA in Media Production and am currently completing my masters in journalism.

 Not too long ago, I hated the idea of travel.
 When my family and I immigrated to Canada, I blamed travel for not being able to fit into Western culture.